-3. Experiment with coordinating your breath with your movements in order to maximize the support offered by your core and pelvic floor.
+By coordinating your breath and your movement, you maximize the support offered by your core and pelvic floor.
 A good starting point is to exhale during the hard parts of a movement or exercise.
 If that doesn’t work for you, I can offer you a variety of alternatives to try.
 Practicing your breathing strategies during exercise will train your pelvic floor to work automatically and reflexively during your activities of daily living.

 If you’re looking for guidance in navigating your pelvic health symptoms or returning to sport after a pelvic floor diagnosis, I offer 1:1 coaching and consultations.
 Please send me a message to set up a free Meet and Greet to discuss your goals and how I can help you achieve them!

 My mission is to make sure that having a baby is not a reason why you can’t do all the things.